-On April 14, 2017, the Maine Warden Service celebrated its 137th anniversary at the Winslow VFW.
-Included in celebration was the annual awards banquet that gives special recognition to game wardens for their performance in 2016 and includes the recipient of the Maine Game Warden of the Year Award.
+On March 27, 2019, the Maine Warden Service celebrated its 139th Anniversary at the Winslow VFW.
+Included in the celebration was the annual awards banquet that gives special recognition to game wardens for their performance in 2018 and includes the recipient of the Maine Game Warden of the Year Award.
 Also highlighted are those who assist the Maine Warden Service during the course of their mission, the Legendary Game Warden of the Year, Game Warden Supervisor of the Year, and the Colonel's Award.

 *The Legendary Game Warden of the Year award shall be presented to any retired member of the Maine Warden Service who, consistently in the past, conducted themselves in such a manner as to display exceptional expertise in the areas of conservation law enforcement and since retiring has continued to provide a passion for meeting the goals and mission of the MWS.

 2018 K9 Search and Rescue of the Year Award

 Recipient: Game Warden Jeremy Judd & K9 Tika (Mechanic Falls)

 The team is recognized for a May 2018 search and rescue of a 58-year-old woman from Sanford.

 2018 K9 Conservation Case of the Year Award

 Recipient: Game Warden Lucas Bellanceau & K9 Breezy (Denmark)